one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 > $ cd `<PATH-TO-WORKING-DIR>`

-2. Run the `docker-compose.yml` file.
+2. Run the `docker-compose.yml` file in case of a maven application or `docker-compose-gradle.yml` file in case of a gradle application.

+`IN CASE OF A MAVEN APPLICATION:`
 > $ docker-compose up

 After doing this you may following error: